jonathanpersson/FoxtaleEngine/README.md

-# MgGame
+# Foxtale Engine
-This README is a WIP!
+Foxtale is an ECS (Entity-Component-System) game engine focused on performance, and extensibility.
+Currently only 2D is supported, but 3D-support can be added manually.

+Foxtale is currently in a very early stage of development.

-## Building
+## Before building
 You must set correct reference to MonoGame.Extended.Content.Pipeline in Content/Content.npl.
 This is usually in ~/.nuget/packages/monogame.extended.content.pipeline/{VERSION}/tools/MonoGame.Extended.Content.Pipeline.dll